sam-haff/go-samurai-chat-api/README.md

 # Go REST API for the chat web application
 API and services for the chat web application.
-Application is live at https://samuraichat.net (frontend code is in <em>./mini_client</em>).
+Application is live at https://samuraichat.net (currently not functional) (frontend code is in <em>./mini_client</em>).

 <img src="https://github.com/user-attachments/assets/277df0c0-5d3c-4858-8c69-e3de080db830" width=400>